gautamdhameja/substrate-validator-set/readme.md

 ## Run

 Once you have set up the pallet in your node/node-template and everything compiles, watch this video to see how to run the chain and add validators - https://www.youtube.com/watch?v=lIYxE-tOAdw.

+To use the pallet with the `Collective` pallet, see the steps mentioned in [./docs/council-integration.md](./docs/council-integration.md).

 ## Additional Types for Polkadot JS Apps/API